csev/dj4e/assn/dj4e_mkt5.md

 Discarding Code Changes and Going back to the Mkt4 Tag
 ------------------------------------------------------

-If if you make a mistake (or if AI makes a mistake) and you paste it into your code and break everything (i.e. not migrations and `models.py`) you can decide to reset your code base to the tag your created above (if you created a tag).
+If you make a mistake (or if AI makes a mistake) and you paste it into your code and break everything (i.e. not migrations and `models.py`) you can decide to reset your code base to the tag your created above (if you created a tag).
 Follow these instructions - move slowly and if things blow up - get help.